stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 <hr>

-### Single Target in AoE and AoE in Single Target
+### Single Target or AoE

 Let's now talk about the versatility of Fire build and their possibilities to do AoE while talented into ST and vice versa.
-Even if the this problem was decently fixed with the recent changes and the new tier set, it still exists.

-The problem mostly came from two choice nodes:
+The problem mostly comes from two choice nodes:
-- {{ site.data.spell.splinter }} VS {{ site.data.spell.ps }},
+- {{ site.data.spell.ps }} (ST) VS {{ site.data.spell.splinter }} (AoE),
-- {{ site.data.spell.wlr }} VS {{ site.data.spell.sfd }}.
+- {{ site.data.spell.wlr }} (ST) VS {{ site.data.spell.sfd }} (AoE).

-Each of them actually really improved their respective damage profile and having to choose between them, without any sort of compensation in the other profile was pretty damning.
+Each of them actually really improve their respective damage profile and having to choose between them, without any sort of compensation in the other profile, is really pretty damning.

-Before the recent change, {{ site.data.spell.splinter }} gave up to 60% haste in AoE, down to 10% in ST. On the other hand, {{ site.data.spell.ps }} only gives a few {{ site.data.spell.lvs }} which used to almost be entirely useless in AoE.
-But now, {{ site.data.spell.splinter }} will grant more haste in ST (20%) but less in AoE (40%).
-This is a really good change as it really boosts the ST of the builds using {{ site.data.spell.splinter }} without harming their AoE too much. {{ site.data.spell.ps }} becomes THE single target talent and {{ site.data.spell.splinter }} covers all of the other damage profiles.
+Before the recent change, {{ site.data.spell.splinter }} gave up to 60% haste in AoE, down to 10% in ST. It will now, {{ site.data.spell.splinter }} will grant more haste in ST (20%) but less in AoE (40%).
+Meanwhile, {{ site.data.spell.ps }} gives a decent number of {{ site.data.spell.lvs }} which is almost be useless in AoE.
+This change will boosts the ST of the builds using {{ site.data.spell.splinter }} without harming their AoE too much. {{ site.data.spell.ps }} stays the single target talent while {{ site.data.spell.splinter }} covers all of the other damage profiles.
+This choice node is now way less of a problem than it used to be.

+On the other hand, {{ site.data.spell.wlr }} and {{ site.data.spell.sfd }} are still an issue, only alleviated by the new tier set.
+Similarly to {{ site.data.spell.ps }}, {{ site.data.spell.wlr }} gives a decent number of {{ site.data.spell.lvs }} which is bad in AoE.
+On the flip side {{ site.data.spell.sfd }} scales quadratically as you add more target, which is real good at 6 targets and real bad with a single one.

-Also, even if {{ site.data.spell.wlr }} and {{ site.data.spell.sfd }} saw no changes and are still fairly exclusive in their profile, this choice node also got better in Season 3 thanks to the new tier set. {{ site.data.spell.fs }}'s damage became secondary and {{ site.data.spell.lvb }} picked up the stage thanks to the amount of duplicated ones we can throw out on multiple targets.
-Also, since we spec out of {{ site.data.spell.ps }} in cleave/AoE situations, we could be relying on random {{ site.data.spell.lvs }} procs.
-Getting {{ site.data.spell.wlr }} gives us a very reliable way to get {{ site.data.spell.lvb }} when we need it.
-So yeah, the choice node became better because {{ site.data.spell.sfd }} isn't really an option anymore.
+Thanks to the new tier set, {{ site.data.spell.fs }}'s damage became secondary and {{ site.data.spell.lvb }} picked up the stage thanks to the amount of duplicated ones we can throw out on multiple targets.
+It became quite easy to skip {{ site.data.spell.sfd }} in favor of {{ site.data.spell.wlr }}.
+In fact, since we spec out of {{ site.data.spell.ps }} in AoE situations, we would be relying on random {{ site.data.spell.lvs }} procs if it weren't for {{ site.data.spell.wlr }}.
+Having a reliable way to get {{ site.data.spell.lvb }} when we need it is very important.
+So yeah, the choice node became "better" because {{ site.data.spell.sfd }} isn't really an option anymore.

-The tier set fixes problems that are very bad and omnipresent when it's not there.
+It's very important to understand that the 31 tier set fixes problems that are bad and omnipresent when it's not there.
 It could be a good idea to consider incorporating some of the things done by the tier into talents when the next expansion starts rolling in.

 <hr>

-## The Woes of Lightning

-### The buff rotation in Single Target
+## Lightning's Struggles

+### Chain buffing to victory

 Lightning ST builds center around {{ site.data.spell.lb }} and empowering for the weak maelstrom builder spell all the way to be our main source of damage.
 This is achieved via a combination of buffs and debuffs that you can stack on top of each other, making {{ site.data.spell.lb }} hit like a truck.
 Those auras are {{ site.data.spell.sop }}, {{ site.data.spell.sk }}, {{ site.data.spell.potm }} and {{ site.data.spell.e_shocks }}.

-Among them, {{ site.data.spell.sk }} is probably the most predictable and fun to play around.
-It was decently annoying to play around the T30 2P since you couldn't control its proc, but {{ site.data.spell.sk }} as a cast is something that I find enjoyable to play around correctly.
+Among them, {{ site.data.spell.sk }} is probably the most predictable, fun to play around and rewarding to play around correctly.
 It requires resource planning and timing to make it work perfectly.
+It should still be noted that the T30 tier set giving us a free {{ site.data.spell.sk }} was a nightmare to play around and to track.
+There was no in game visual or mechanic to prepare for an incoming proc.
+It procced on a static timer that we had no access to, and we had to relly on a Weakaura that just started a clock whenever it thought the tier had procced and you just had to pray it was correct.
+Awful times.

-It's now worth to mention that every overloads generated by a {{ site.data.spell.lb }} will fully benefit from the buffs applied to the original cast.
-Meaning you want to pair {{ site.data.spell.sk }} with as many reliable overloads proc as possible.
+Back to the subject at hand, I should now mention that every overloads generated by a {{ site.data.spell.lb }} will fully benefit from the buffs applied to the original cast.
+Meaning you want to pair {{ site.data.spell.sk }} with as many reliable overloads proc as possible to buff every single one of them.
 This makes {{ site.data.spell.sop }} a borderline required buff when using {{ site.data.spell.sk }}.
 With it, you add two guaranteed overloads on top of your next {{ site.data.spell.lb }}.
 Pairing {{ site.data.spell.sk }} with {{ site.data.spell.sop }} is a condition *Sine qua non* to do good DPS in lightning build.
 It's also worth to note that it's very easily to consume {{ site.data.spell.sop }} with another spell, losing a lot of potential damage in the process.

 Similarly, any {{ site.data.spell.potm }} proc that happen before a {{ site.data.spell.sk }} window will add a lot of damage.
 Sadly, there's no real way to control {{ site.data.spell.potm }} and you can't wait for it to proc or you might lose a potential {{ site.data.spell.sk }} cast by delaying it.

 Very differently, you also want to debuff your target with {{ site.data.spell.e_shocks }} to amplify your {{ site.data.spell.lb }}'s damage.
 And since {{ site.data.spell.e_shocks }} is a debuff and not a buff, it's possible for the damage amp to fall off while the overloads events are still being casted.
 This transforms {{ site.data.spell.frs }} into a spell you need to press every 9s to maintain the debuff on your target, which does turn off a lot of players.

 Among those 4 auras, 3 of them need to be actively played around, and 1 among those 3 require permanent sustain.
-Combining them all together certainly isn't hard but gets more annoying because need to track more buffs than just the ones that enhance {{ site.data.spell.lb }}.
+Combining them all together certainly isn't hard but gets more and more annoying.
+Especially since you have to play around another aura in that build.

-In fact, since you get {{ site.data.spell.sop }} by using {{ site.data.spell.eb }}, you also want to buff it whenever possible.
-That's where {{ site.data.spell.mote }} comes into play. {{ site.data.spell.mote }} cannot be used to buff {{ site.data.spell.lb }} since {{ site.data.spell.sop }} is a more valuable buff and you cannot get {{ site.data.spell.sop }} without consuming {{ site.data.spell.mote }}.

-That's why{{ site.data.spell.lvb }} on its own isn't very good, but it's very valuable to cast it nonetheless to fish for {{ site.data.spell.potm }} procs.
+{{ site.data.spell.lvb }} on its own isn't very good for Lightning build.
+But it's very valuable to cast it nonetheless to fish for {{ site.data.spell.potm }} procs.
 The best way to include it in the rotation is to use it to buff {{ site.data.spell.eb }} with {{ site.data.spell.mote }}.
-By getting free instant casts with {{ site.data.spell.wlr }} and holding {{ site.data.spell.lvs }} until your next {{ site.data.spell.eb }} cast, you maximise {{ site.data.spell.eb }}'s damage while efficiently fishing for {{ site.data.spell.potm }} procs.
+If we could, we would probably use it to further buff {{ site.data.spell.lb }} but you cannot get {{ site.data.spell.sop }} without consuming {{ site.data.spell.mote }}.
+In the end, to get reliable {{ site.data.spell.lvs }}, we use {{ site.data.spell.wlr }} and hold {{ site.data.spell.lvs }} until your next {{ site.data.spell.eb }} cast.
+That way, you maximize {{ site.data.spell.eb }}'s damage while efficiently fishing for {{ site.data.spell.potm }} procs.
 You can also guarantee that your {{ site.data.spell.potm }} will be used alongside {{ site.data.spell.sop }} each time.

-I'm sorry did I lose you somewhere?
-Let me do a small recap then:
+All of this was a lot of information, let me do a small recap:
 - You want {{ site.data.spell.e_shocks }} to be active on your target as much as possible,
 - You want {{ site.data.spell.fs }} to be always be active on your target (for {{ site.data.spell.lvb }} crits and {{ site.data.spell.magma_chamber }} stacks),
 - You never want to cast {{ site.data.spell.lvb }} except before {{ site.data.spell.eb }},